-After getting off to a great start the night before, I began my first full day in New York the way every day there must start – with a bagel.
+After getting off to a great start the night before at Candle 79, I began my first full day in New York the way every day there must start – with a bagel.

 Where I live, non-dairy cream cheese only exists in the grocery store.
-In Iowa bagel shops, I usually go with the option of hummus, and David opts for peanut butter.
+In Iowa bagel shops, I usually go with the option of hummus.
+David opts for peanut butter.

 However, in New York City, tofu cream cheese abounds with a variety of flavors like scallion, vegetable, and olive.
 (And plain, of course, too.)
 I snagged a toasted bagel with scallion tofu cream cheese before jumping on the subway to meet up with Dianne.

 Dianne writes the blog Dianne’s Vegan Kitchen and is the editor-in-chief at Chic Vegan.
-We met at Vida Vegan Con in Portland a couple of years ago, and she showed me around New York when we were there last year.
+We met at Vida Vegan Con in Portland a couple of years ago, and she showed me around Greenwich Village when we were there last year.
 We always have so much fun together.

-Dianne and I met up at Penn Station and then continued on the train together to Brooklyn.
+Dianne and I met up at Penn Station.
+Then we continued on the train together to Brooklyn.

 I had heard so many raves about Champs Diner, and I was looking forward to trying it myself.
 There was a 20-minute wait, and so Dianne and I stood outside and talked until our names were called.